-The official documentation states that inferencing is real-time, and it takes just a few lines of code to create a perception pipeline.
+The official mediapipe documentation states that inferencing is real-time, and it takes just a few lines of code to create a perception pipeline.
 Is it that simple?
 Does MediaPipe provide real-time output for any data we throw at it?
 Follow along with the article to know more.

 What is MediaPipe?